-SunWater has commissioned BDO to carry out an independent review (termed an 'audit') of its water trading activities.
-This report is on the water trading activities carried out in 2011-12.
+SunWater has commissioned BDO to carry out an independent review (termed an 'audit') of its compliance with the Water Trading Code of Conduct.
+This report is on our review in relation to trading in 2012-13.

 1.1 Scope of Review